Telehealth Integral Tool for Improving Access to Health Care

 Innovation in telehealth has also played a key role in making these services more accessible.
 Advances in technology, such as improved video conferencing tools, mobile health apps, and secure patient portals, have enhanced the user experience.
 Increased broadband connectivity and more affordable devices are expanding access to telehealth, particularly in areas where internet infrastructure is traditionally limited.
 As a result, patients can now engage in high-quality, convenient care, regardless of location, making telehealth a vital resource for addressing gaps in healthcare access.

 There remain barriers to telehealth access and use.
-Congress and state legislature have taken up the cause, but much more needs to be done to facilitate telehealth across the country.
-View the recording of our telehealth webinar or read the summary HERE.
+Congress and state legislatures have taken up the cause, but much more needs to be done to facilitate telehealth across the country.
+Specifically, Telehealth flexibilities must be made permanent as they are currently set to expire on September 30, 2025.